bariumbitmap/geoguessr-features-analysis/readme.md

 no .com or .net domains),
 and only two of the three domain names matched the country (.id was in Indonesia and .pl was in Poland, but .de was in a location in Russia).
-Flags (13%), area codes (9%), and fronts of stop sign (4%) are also less common than I expected.
+Flags (13%), area codes (9%), and fronts of stop signs (4%) are also less common than I expected.
-Fences are surprisingly common, and while they are used by master-level players to distinguish countries, the plonkit.net guides (aimed at beginner and intermediate level players) generally only use fences to distinguish regions within countries.
+Fences are surprisingly common (78%), and while they are used by master-level players to distinguish countries, the [plonkit.net](https://www.plonkit.net/) guides (aimed at beginner and intermediate level players) generally only use fences to distinguish regions within countries.
 This suggests that fences may deserve more careful study by players of intermediate skill, even if they are not as distinctive to each country as e.g. bollards/delineator posts are.